clicknium/clicknium-docs/doc/references/python/uielement/set_checkbox.md

 **Parameters:**
     &emsp;**check_type**: str | CheckType
-        &emsp;&emsp; the check action types: "check", "uncheck" or "toggle".
+        &emsp;&emsp; The check action types: "check", "uncheck" or "toggle".
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None